 Do not call somethings a Service unless it really is an Android

-.
+Service.
 Existing Android terminology implies certain behavior and expectations. -

 Never do string concatenation in code.
 Use placeholders in Android string resources instead.